“Is your PC feeling sluggish lately?”

 - Open Settings → System → Storage.

-- Click on “Temporary Files” and delete them.
+- Click on “Temporary Files” and delete unneeded items.

-- Clear browser cache/history from Chrome or Edge.
+- Clear browser cache/history from Chrome or Edge (especially if you never clear it).

 3. Clean Up Your Browser